christopherafbjur/setup-airbnb-config/README.md

 ```

 Runs the CLI and asks you the required questions such as project type and preferred package manager if automatic detection fails.

+## FAQ

+#### I'm seeing an error "Missing package.json"

+Your project needs at least a package.json at the same level as `npx setup-airbnb-config` is run in order to install the required dependencies.

+#### What package manager is used for installing required dependencies?

+The CLI will try to automatically detect which package manager you're using.
+If it cannot be determined, the CLI will ask you which package manager you want to use.

 ## Contributing